devilelephant/blacklist/software/fireholupdater/README.md

 ## Purpose
-This function's responsibility is to download the latest updates from the [Firehol repo](https://github.com/firehol/blocklist-ipsets) on GitHub and then create a consolidated file output file of black-listed IPs for the `IP Check` lambda.
+This function's responsibility is to download the latest updates from the [Firehol repo](https://github.com/firehol/blocklist-ipsets) on GitHub and then create a consolidated file output file of block-listed IPs for the `IP Check` lambda.

 ## Process
 ![image info](./firehol_updater_sequence.png)